 In the case of microneedling at Dr. Barrera’s hundreds of microscopic punctures through the epidermis into the dermis trigger a healing response that actually lasts for weeks.
 This despite the fact that the microscopic punctures fully heal in just a few hours.

 Dr. Barrera offers microneedling, adding platelet-rich plasma if desired, for his Houston patients.
+Be sure to dial (713) 468-5200 today for your personalized Microneedling consultation to learn whether you are a candidate for treatment!

 What Is Microneedling?